You can lower your electric bill “over 50%” with just one item.

 It is not legal to restrict any renewable energy source in Florida.
 Clothes lines are actually legal under this statute.
 The community can require solar collectors be installed in the least obtrusive place as long as it does not increase the cost of installation, and the units’ efficiency is not lessened.

-He takes the quality and comfort of your building seriously.
-Neighbors with anecdotal and incorrect building science annoy him.
+Barbara is a Certified Residential Contractor in the State of Florida.
+She takes the quality and comfort of your building seriously.
+Neighbors with anecdotal and incorrect building science annoy him and don’t really help you.

 1